officialgazette/publication-standard/README.md

 Terms --> standard
 termDB --> Terms
 ```
-The individual artifacts are described in detail as follows.
+The individual artifacts are described in the following sections.

 ### The general structure of a publication type